zephyrproject-rtos/zephyr/doc/platform/galileo.rst

 Prerequisites
 -------------

-* The automatically created stripped Zephyr project image is in the project directory.
+* The automatically created stripped Zephyr application image is in the project directory.

 * There is a serial port for communication.